rikhuijzer/jas/README.md

 It is possible to retroactively change the tags.
 So even clients that pinned to an older version of `changed-files` would start using the malicious version.
 For example, `changed-files` was at v46.0.1 at the time of the attack.
-So, if you would use
+This means that if you would use

 ```yml
 - uses: tj-actions/changed-files@46
 ```

-then this would be interpreted by GitHub as `46.0.1` and you would start using the malicious version.
+then this would be interpreted by GitHub as `46.0.1` and you would automatically start using the malicious version.
 However, even if you pinned to an older release like `46.0.0`:

 ```yml